 Watershed Residents: 4 positions available for representatives from summer villages and Parkland County

-Government: 5 positions for representatives from federal, provincial, and municipal governments
+Government: 5 positions for representatives from federal, provincial, municipal and First Nation governments

 Non-Government Organizations: 4 positions for representatives from environmental and recreational organizations